Ionosonde: Ionogram

 An ionogram is a display of the data produced by an ionosonde; technically speaking one may call the data used to make the display as the ionogram but often this is simply implied.
 It is a graph of the virtual height of the ionosphere plotted against frequency.
 Ionograms are often converted into electron density profiles.
 Data from ionograms may be used to measure changes in the Earth's ionosphere due to space weather events.

 Note that in the ionogram above the legend can be more clearly understood as having "Vx-" and "Vx+" to replace respectively "X-" and "X+".
 These refer to the vertical reflection of the eXtraordinary kind.
 "Vo-" and "Vo+" refer to the Ordinary reflection.
 An Ordinarily reflected wave is the one that behaves as though there were no geomagnetic field.

 ARTIST is the software program used to "scale" (deduce or calculate) the characteristic parameter values shown in the table on the left.
 The version shown here is "5", which is the latest as of March 2022.
-Ion2Png is the software program used to create the image that we call ionogram.
+Ion2Png is the software program used to create the ionogram image.